-Key/CSP Key Type and Use Key/CSP Entry Key/CSP Output Key/CSP Destruction Key/CSP Archiving Origin Storage Sourced Format System Master Key 6 On initialization, the module generates a 192-bit symmetric key using the NIST SP800-90A DRBG.
-This key encrypts, using 3-key Triple-DES CFB8, the module's private RSA and ECDSA keys and the user passwords stored in the configuration flash memory.
-Internal Plaintext, in a tamper protected memory device No N/A On tamper or Erase ^{3.} the System Master Key is zeroized.
+Key/CSP Key Type and Use Key/CSP Entry Key/CSP Output Key/CSP Destruction Key/CSP Archiving Origin Storage Sourced Format System Master Key On initialization, the module generates a 168-bit symmetric key using the NIST SP800-90A DRBG.
+This key encrypts, using 3-key Triple-DES CFB8, the module's public and private RSA keys and the user table stored in the configuration flash memory.
+Internal Plaintext, in a tamper protected memory device No NA On tamper or Erase ^{3.} the System Master Key is zeroized.
 No RSA Private Key(s) A Private 2048 bit key is the secret component of the module's RSA Key pair.
 It is generated when the module receives a Load Certificate command from the remote management application.
 The RSA Private Key(s) are used to authenticate connections with other encryptors and to unwrap master session keys (KEKs) and session keys (DEKs) received from far-end encryptors.
 Internal 3-key Triple- DES-encrypted format, non- volatile system memory.
-No N/A On tamper or Erase ^{3.} the Triple-DES System Master Key is zeroized, rendering the encrypted RSA Private Key undecipherable.
-Each event also deletes the RSA keys from non- volatile memory.
+No NA On tamper or Erase ^{3.} the Triple-DES System Master Key is zeroized, rendering the encrypted RSA Private Key undecipherable.
+Each event also deletes the RSA keys from nonvolatile memory.
 No RSA Public Key(s) This Public 2048 bit key is the public component of a module's RSA Key pair.
 They reside in the Network Certificate, and are used for authenticating connections with other encryptors.
-The module and the remote management application CM7 will only generate certificates with RSA 2048-bit key size.
-It is possible to load a certificate from an external CA with RSA 4096-bit key size, although the encryptor certificate will have an RSA 2048-bit key which will be used for key wrapping the KEKs Internal Electronic Stored in non- volatile system memory.
-Electronic Plaintext within X.509v2 certificate signed by trusted CA The certificate is deleted from non- volatile system memory on tamper or Erase ^{3.} command from a Crypto Officer.
+Internal Electronic Stored in non- volatile system memory.
+Electronic Plaintext within X.509 certificate signed by trusted CA The certificate is deleted from non-volatile system memory on tamper or Erase ^{3.} command from a Crypto Officer.
+No ECDSA Private Key(s) A Private ECDSA key using NIST P-256, P-384 or P-521 curves is the secret component of the module's ECDSA Key pair.
+It is generated when the module receives a Load Certificate command from the remote management application.
+The ECDSA Private Key(s) are used to authenticate connections with other encryptors.
+Internal 3-key Triple- DES-encrypted format, non- volatile system memory.
+No NA On tamper or Erase ^{3.} the Triple-DES System Master Key is zeroized, rendering the encrypted ECDSA Private Key undecipherable.
+Each event also deletes the ECDSA keys from non-volatile memory.
 No